redis-stack/redis-stack-docs/docs/stack/_index.md

 ## Why Redis Stack?

-Redis Stack was created to allow developers build to real-time applications with a back end data platform that can reliably process requests in under a millisecond.
+Redis Stack was created to allow developers to build real-time applications with a backend data platform that can reliably process requests in under a millisecond.
 Redis Stack does this by extending Redis with modern data models and data processing tools (Document, Graph, Search, and Time Series).

 Redis Stack unifies and simplifies the developer experience of the leading Redis modules and the capabilities they provide.
-Redis Stack bundles five Redis modules: RedisJSON, RedisSearch, RedisGraph, RedisTimeSeries, and RedisBloom.
+Redis Stack bundles five Redis modules: [RedisJSON](/docs/stack/json/), [RediSearch](/docs/stack/search/), [RedisGraph](/docs/stack/graph/), [RedisTimeSeries](/docs/stack/timeseries/), and [RedisBloom](/docs/stack/bloom/).

 ### Clients